Xbox (division): Multiplatform strategy (2024–2025)

 Microsoft Gaming and AMD jointly announced the development of Xbox's next generation of hardware in June 2025, which would entail a "portfolio" of devices aimed at delivering deeper gameplay and visual experiences leveraging the use of artificial intelligence (AI) processes, while also encompassing a first-party platform that would not be tied to a single digital storefront and a ubiquitous experience across consoles, handhelds, PC and cloud.
-The hardware lineup includes the console successors to Xbox Series X/S, which will support full backwards compatibility with existing Xbox games, as well as custom silicon from AMD which will be applied to a variety of platforms beyond Xbox consoles.
+The hardware lineup includes the console successors to Xbox Series X/S, which would support full backwards compatibility with existing Xbox games, as well as custom silicon from AMD which would be applied to a variety of platforms beyond Xbox consoles.
 That same month, it was reported that Microsoft would perform a fourth round of major layoffs within its Xbox division as part of a company-wide reorganization effort ahead of the new financial year, primarily focusing on Xbox distribution across Central Europe, and the ceasing of adjacent operations in certain regions worldwide.